|Nutritional Guidelines (per serving)|

 Warm and inviting, enjoy a steaming mug of spiked gingerbread hot chocolate this winter.
 This recipe is very simple and features a homemade gingerbread syrup, which is also a breeze to mix up.

 Beyond the spiced syrup that makes this cocoa taste like gingerbread, you can customize it with your choice of liquor.
 Spiced rum is a favorite because it amplifies the spiciness and offsets the sweet chocolate, and ginger vodka is fun for the same reason.
-If you prefer a sweeter background, search for a bottle of maple-flavored whiskey, such as Tap 357 Canadian Maple Rye Whisky.

 If you prefer to buy syrup, many companies offer gingerbread as a flavor option.
 Amoretti, Davinci, and Torani are among the most common and may even be available at your local store.